Filtered by: Provincial Action||

 A letter to the BC Ministry of Energy, Mines and Natural Gas to urge its continued support for the LiveSmart BC Efficiency Incentive Program scheduled to end March 2013.

 This fact sheet outlines the benefits of labelling homes with a rating of their energy efficiency.
+These benefits include rewarding energy efficiency, encouraging upgrades, improving health and comfort and creating jobs.

 This report examines opportunities that Canadians have to reduce the impacts of their driving habits, thus lightening their load on the environment and saving fuel costs.